bnb-chain/greenfield-common/README.md

 // compute hash roots based on file path func ComputerHashFromFile(filePath string, segmentSize int64, dataShards, parityShards int) ([]string, int64, error)

+// IntegrityHasher is used to calculate integrityHash in a stream way.
+It contains Init, Append, and Finish functions.
+IntegrityHasher := NewHasher(segmentSize, dataShards, parityShards)
+IntegrityHasher.Init()

+// append the data chunks to IntegrityHasher, the data size should be less than segment size func (i *IntegrityHasher) Append(data []byte) error

+// compute the result of the Integrity hashes func (i *IntegrityHasher) Finish() ([][]byte, int64, storageTypes.RedundancyType, error) {
 ```

 ### 3. Generate checksum and integrity hash